MicrosoftDocs/win32/desktop-src/Msi/combolist-control-attribute.md

 ---
-Description: 'If the ComboList Control bit is set on a combo box, the edit field is replaced by a static text field.
-This prevents a user from entering a new value and requires the user to choose only one of the predefined values.' ms.assetid: '79af4bb0-1e0f-4df3-ae25-d2798842adb6'
+Description: If the ComboList Control bit is set on a combo box, the edit field is replaced by a static text field.
+This prevents a user from entering a new value and requires the user to choose only one of the predefined values. ms.assetid: 79af4bb0-1e0f-4df3-ae25-d2798842adb6
-title: ComboList Control Attribute
+title: ComboList Control Attribute ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ComboList Control Attribute